 - Google Slides – A free alternative to PowerPoint for presentations and images for your social media channels.

-- HaikuDeck – It doesn’t let you personalise colours and fonts, but it’s a very easy to use tool to create beautiful and effective presentations.
+- HaikuDeck – It doesn’t let you personalise colours and fonts, but it’s very easy to use to create beautiful and effective presentations.
 Perfect for beginners.

 - Phonto – When I want to add text to an image (on mobile) the fastest and easiest way to do that for me is Phonto, a free app available for iOS and Android.

 Once you have designed your visuals, it’s time to share them.